Movie Review: The Witch

 My Rating: 4 of 5 stars

 Hailed by critics since it’s release in 2015, The Witch, tells the story of young girl who is ambivalent to her own power in a male dominated world.
-And it’s exactly the films exploration of uncertainty, that is the key to unlocking it’s subtleties.
+And it’s exactly the films exploration of this uncertainty, that is the key to unlocking it’s subtleties.
 But it’s also the ending, particularly the resolution of Thomasin’s story, that distinguishes it from other, more traditional horror films, as it expertly blends horror with an odd note of self-empowerment.

 The Witch follows a Puritan family in their new settlement after patriarch William (Ralph Ineson) breaks ties with their previous colony.
 What seems like a fresh start instantly collapses however, when the family’s baby, under the ward of the eldest child Thomasin (Anya Taylor-Joy), disappears.
 As the threat of supernatural malevolence closes in, the fabric of the family is slashed to pieces, and Thomasin is thrown under an accusatory gaze of witchcraft.